 If you plan to spend time in the backcountry, you need to be prepared.
 Fast-paced and hands-on, this two-day course covers a wide range of wilderness medicine topics for people who travel and work in the outdoors and is designed to meet the needs of trip leaders, camp staff, outdoor enthusiasts and individuals working in remote locations.

-Register by: Check back in the fall to register for next February’s course.
+Register by: Check back in the fall to register for the February 2021 course.

 No UT account is required – click the “Sign up” top right on the registration page to create a guest account.